Call Us

 • Walk in hand ideally in a sand paddock provided it is safe to do so

-• Call your vets for advice
+• Speak to your vet for advice

 • Do not give any pain-relief or other drugs unless instructed to do so by your vet